Ziaism: Economics

 Ziaism ideology relies on a capitalist form of government, endorsing deregulation of the economy, and reducing state affairs in it.
 This is done in order to encourage private sector activity, and encourage economic growth.
-In Zia’s Pakistan, these economic reforms were done in order to reverse Zulfikar Ali Bhutto’s nationalisation policies, which had brought economic decline and rampant corruption.
+In Zia’s Pakistan, these economic reforms were done in order to reverse Zulfikar Ali Bhutto's nationalisation policies, which had brought economic decline and rampant corruption.

 The ideology expands on a nation using its religious character in order to boost economic leverage.
 For example, under Zia's Pakistan, he took advantage of Pakistan's Islamic image in order to create favourable economic links with the oil-producing Arab states, as well as securing Pakistan's “security and territorial sovereignty.”

-Ziaism also endorses an Islamic “interest-free” banking system.
+Ziaism also endorses an Islamic interest-free banking system.

 Criticism

 Many figures, both inside Pakistan and outside have criticised Ziaism as an oppressive ideology.
 It is described as “illiberal” and “despotic”.
 Democracy is not seen as a central virtue of the ideology, along with equal rights for minorities.
 Ziaism emphasises an Islamic society with little room for religious minorities.

 Ziaism is also compared to an Islamic version of fascism, beside its capitalist economic policies.

-As a part of his ideology, Zia introduced and enforced the Hudud Ordinances, which had controversial implications regarding laws on zina (pre-marital sex).
+As a part of his ideology, Zia introduced and enforced the Hudud Ordinance, which had controversial implications regarding laws on zina (pre-marital sex).
 The ordinance led to thousands of rape victims being imprisoned on the charges of zina, and also became a tool of misuse to quell and compromise women’s fundamental rights.